chloehassall27/Laundr_Game/README.md

 The [Share Button](https://developers.facebook.com/docs/plugins/share-button/) from Facebook was used to allow players to share their score to Facebook.

 ## Tests
 Unit tests were created using [Canvest](https://github.com/TyrealGray/Canvest) to allow for tests that interact with canvas elements.
-To run the tests, use the untiTests branch.
+To run the tests, use the unitTests branch.

 Ensure that the directory used has no spaces in it.
 For example, use C:/unitTests, not C:/unit Tests, as canvest will not automatically convert this directory to C:/”unit Tests” for you and will be unable to find your project.